Our Vegetable Wellington is as delicious as it is beautiful. It makes an excellent main course for a holiday meal.

 So this vegetable Wellington, you have to try it.
-If not for Christmas then for New Year’s Eve, or New Year’s day, or just because it’s Monday.
-Choose any occasion that you want, but make this!
+If not for Thanksgiving, then for Christmas, New Year’s Eve, or New Year’s day, or any other day that calls for something special at your dinner table.

-The filling is incredibly healthy and savory, plus it will make your kitchen smell so inviting when you’re sautéing the leeks, celery, carrots, spinach, and herbs.
+The veggie filling in this light and crispy vegan Wellington is incredibly healthy and savory, plus it will make your kitchen smell so inviting as you saute the leeks, celery, carrots, garlic, spinach, and herbs.
 What is it about the smell of celery cooking that makes me feel so warm and cozy?
 I really think that more doctors should subscribe cooking celery for anxiety, because the aroma has an amazing calming effect to it.
 What do you think, does celery do the same for you?

 Rolling the filling in the phyllo dough is also relaxing.
-So if you’re feeling tense because of the holidays, I recommend making a vegetable Wellington to calm your nerves and feed your soul, as well as your stomach.
-Gently brushing the dough with olive oil, spreading the filling on top, rolling, and repeating over and over is like an art project that you can eat.
+So if you’re feeling tense because of the holidays, I recommend making a vegetable Wellington to calm your nerves and feed your soul.
+Are you ready to try this?

-Once the leeks, celery, and carrots begin to soften, add some veggie broth to deglaze the pan, and then add the herbs.
+Once the leeks, celery, and carrots begin to soften, add the garlic and dried herbs and cook for two minutes.
+Now, add some veggie broth to deglaze the pan, and add the fresh tarragon and spinach and cook until the spinach is just wilted.
 At this point your house will definitely smell like the holidays.
-Add the toasted walnuts and the fresh spinach and cook until the broth evaporates.
+Add the toasted walnuts and stir to combine.